open-dovetail/demo/blockchain/docker/README.md

 docker run -it -p 3303:3303 yxuco/flogo-ui eula-accept
 ```

 Open the UI <http://localhost:3303> in a web browser, and import the models `shipping.json` and `shipping_rest.json` to view or edit.
-Export the models if they are edited.
+Export the models once they are edited.

-## Deploy chaincode to test-network and run on-network smoke test
+## Deploy chaincode to test-network and execute on-network smoke test

 ```bash
 make deploy